jameswquinn/minimal/example/_posts/2016-06-29-posts-formatting.md

 ***

+### Mark Tag

+The <mark>mark tag reminds me of my teacher</mark>.
+She used to highlight all the spelling and grammar mistakes in my exam papers.
+I bet she went through a lot of pens.

 That was easy huh?

+If i missed anything let me know.
+PR's welcome.

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].